...

 • A bakery cafe that has deliciously made pastries and bread.
 Many high-quality ingredients used are from France.

-• The same as the stores in Paris, Liberté Pâtisserie Boulangerie Tokyo Kichijōji also has an open kitchen where you can see all the action happening.
+• Same as the stores in Paris, Liberté Pâtisserie Boulangerie Tokyo Kichijōji also has an open kitchen where you can see all the action happening.

-• Tarte Tatin (タルトタタン) is one of the most popular tarts that is often sold out by noon.
+• Tarte Tatin (タルトタタン) is one of the most popular tarts, often sold out by noon.
 It uses an entire apple to make the pastry.

 • The bread purchased from the takeaway shop can be eaten at the cafe from 9 am to 7 pm.

-• If you want to eat the cake in the cafe, please order it at the cafe instead of buying it from the store and bringing it upstairs.
+• If you want to consume the cakes in the cafe, please order it at the cafe instead of buying them from the store and bringing them upstairs.

-• Vegetable/Fish/Meat Plate with unlimited hard bread slices are available from 11 a to 7 pm.
+• Vegetable/Fish/Meat Plate with unlimited hard bread slices are available from 11 am to 7 pm.

 • The last order is taken at 5 pm.